Volumetric Ergodic Control: Volumetric Ergodic Control

 While the volumetric formulation above is defined in continuous space, in practice it is often more convenient to represent the robot’s volumetric state representation through a finite set of samples.
 Such sample-based volumetric representations naturally arise in applications such as ray-traced camera fields of view, end-effector contact points, or discretized body volumes.
 We approximate the state-dependent spatial density $g(\cdot,s)$ with an empirical measure induced by a finite set of samples that depend on the robot state $s$: Each sample is mapped from the robot state to the search space through a differentiable mapping $h_i: \mathcal{S}\mapsto\mathcal{X}$.

 Substituting (\ref{eq:sample_vol}) into the definition of volumetric Fourier basis function (\ref{eq:vol_fourier}), the function can be expressed as:

-Sampling-based representations of robot geometries and sensor models are widely used in robotics.
+Sample-based representations of robot geometries and sensor models are widely used in robotics.
 For example, point cloud representations are common in manipulation~\cite{qi_pointnet_2017,wang_densefusion_2019,shridhar_perceiver-actor_2023}, while ray-casting and ray-tracing methods are standard in perception~\cite{mildenhall_nerf_2022,newcombe_kinectfusion_2011}.
 Importantly, in all such cases the resulting volumetric state representations are differentiable, which ensures compatibility with gradient-based control optimization.
+VEC shares the same computational complexity as standard ergodic control methods with respect to the number of Fourier coefficients, grid resolution, and planning horizon~\cite{sun_scale-invariant_2023, sun_fast_2025}.
+In addition, VEC scales linearly with the number of samples used to represent the volume.
+Lastly, VEC can leverage the same computational acceleration techniques developed for standard ergodic control, including parallelized computation~\cite{sun_scale-invariant_2023} and tensor-train decomposition~\cite{shetty_ergodic_2022}.